pingidentity/terraform-provider-pingfederate/docs/resources/local_identity_profile.md

 - `field_config` (Attributes) The local identity profile field configuration. (see [below for nested schema](#nestedatt--field_config))
 - `profile_config` (Attributes) The local identity profile management configuration. (see [below for nested schema](#nestedatt--profile_config))
 - `profile_enabled` (Boolean) Whether the profile configuration is enabled or not.
 The default value is `false`.
 - `profile_id` (String) The persistent, unique ID for the local identity profile.
 It can be any combination of `[a-zA-Z0-9._-]`.
 This property is system-assigned if not specified.
+This field is immutable and will trigger a replacement plan if changed.
 - `registration_config` (Attributes) The local identity profile registration configuration. (see [below for nested schema](#nestedatt--registration_config))
 - `registration_enabled` (Boolean) Whether the registration configuration is enabled or not.
 The default value is `false`.